Benito Mussolini: Formation of the National Fascist Party

-Mussolini and the fascists managed to be simultaneously revolutionary and traditionalist; because this was vastly different from anything else in the political climate of the time, it is sometimes described as "The Third Way".
-The Fascisti, led by one of Mussolini's close confidants, Dino Grandi, formed armed squads of war veterans called blackshirts (or squadristi) with the goal of restoring order to the streets of Italy with a strong hand.
+It was squadrismo, the militarization of fascism during the Biennio Rosso, that enabled Mussolini—whose prospects had seemed minimal in 1920—to rise to power.
+On 24 and 25 May 1920 Mussolini participated in the Second Congress of the Fasci Italiani di Combattimento, which was held at the Teatro Lirico in Milan, local leaders or Ras (a term Mussolini borrowed from the Ethiopian aristocracy) such as Roberto Farinacci, Dino Grandi, Italo Balbo, and Giuseppe Bottai organized armed squads called blackshirts (or squadristi) that acted as violent, counter-revolutionary militias.
+Backed by landowners and tolerated by the state, these groups attacked socialist institutions, carried out beatings, arson, and killings, and spread rapidly across Italy.
+The government of Giovanni Giolitti largely allowed this violence, hoping to weaken the communists, while fascist membership surged dramatically in 1921.
 The blackshirts clashed with communists, socialists, and anarchists at parades and demonstrations; all of these factions were also involved in clashes against each other.
 The Italian government rarely interfered with the blackshirts' actions, owing in part to a looming threat and widespread fear of a communist revolution.
 The Fascisti grew rapidly; within two years they transformed themselves into the National Fascist Party at a congress in Rome.
 In 1921, Mussolini won election to the Chamber of Deputies for the first time.
-In the meantime, from about 1911 until 1938, Mussolini had various affairs with the Jewish author and academic Margherita Sarfatti, called the "Jewish Mother of Fascism" at the time.